CenterForOpenScience/discourse-osf-plugin/README.md

 ##Further Work/Bugs to Fix
 Make sure that \@mention and other notifications work in a way compatible with the OSF/the way we expect them to.
-The color of the OSF header and footer links appears to change when the page is loading, but the computed css styles show no change.
+The color of the OSF header and footer links and copyright styling appears to change when the page is loading, but the computed css styles show no change.
 Odd bug.
-Fix the 404 not found page so it doesn't look so broken.
-Timeline tool on the right of a topic page doesn't move down for the osf project bar.